-- Background information on stock and fisheries - Review of recent fisheries (description of recent developments and issues of fisheries and fisheries statistics; presentation of fishing area by gear, time series of landings or catches, catch-effort or CPUE trends, size composition and other biological statistics, e.g., sex ratio and by-catch.) - Review of bjological information and studies (research results from biological working papers and summary of comments by participants.) - Review of stock assessment studies (Research results from stock assessment working papers and summary of discussion, including overall assessment of stock condition; If results of stock assessment studies provide a basis for an overall assessment of stock condition, the following should be included: Summary of stock assessment; summary of fisheries; description of data used in the stock assessment; Description of the model used in the stock assessment; Condition of the stock relative to MSY-based reference points and any other appropriate reference points adopted by the Working Group; relevant tables and figures representing these reference points and uncertainty associated with each) - Special assignments.
-(Advice on assignments from the Committee, including, e.g., scientific advice on potential biological consequences of fisheries management actions and natural events.) - Research recommendations and updated sork plan (Recommendations reported by subject category, e.g., statistics, biological studies and stock assessment and focused for advancing understanding of the resource, for accurate stock assessment purposes.) - Administrative matters (For example, time and place for next meeting, acknowledgments, and discussion of other administrative matters.)
+- D. Review of Biological Studies (Research results from biological working papers and summary of comments by participants.) - E. Review of Stock Assessment Studies (Research results from stock assessment working papers and summary of discussion.) - F. Current Stock Status (If results of stock assessment studies provide a basis for an overall assessment of stock condition, conclusions on current stock condition, including relative to conventional acceptable biological reference points and uncertainty should be provided.) - G. Special Assignments.
+(Advice on assignments from the Committee, including scientific advice on potential biological consequences of fisheries management actions and natural events.) - H. Research Recommendations and Updated Work Plan (Recommendations should be reported by category, statistics, biological studies and stock assessment and focused for advancing understanding of the resource, particularly for more accurate stock assessments.) - I. Administrative Matters (A catch-all section for time and place for next meeting, acknowledgments, and discussion of other administrative matters.) - J. Adjournment

 Findings, conclusions, and decisions of Working Groups are to be agreed by consensus; however, if reasonable efforts are made and fail to yield consensus, reports and findings may reflect opinions and the differing views.
 A research plan that would resolve or clarify the different views might also be proposed.
-Working Group reports are available only to working group members until approved by ISC Plenary.